rpt09-lotus/paths-service/README.md

 $> npm run deploy
 ```

+**NOTE**: (At end of react developent), I had to refactor my `Dockerfile` to have an `Ubuntu:16.04` base image and install node 8 and some additional from that.
+This is becuase some of my npm libs required some c++ env that the node image proved difficult to make happen!

 ### 1.5.11.
 NODE_ENV environment variable

 TO know which host urls to use (`development` or `production`) the first thing we need to do is specify this in an *Environment Variable*. in node these can be accessed via the  `process.env` object.